 If a thyroid nodule is definitely non cancerous, a number of treatment options can be considered, such as

-- Surgery– Indications for surgery in a patient with thyroid nodules include the following
+Indications for surgery in a patient with thyroid nodules include the following –

-- FNAC report showing cancer or suspicious of cancer
+- FNAC report showing cancer of suspicious of cancer (FNAC Category VI & V).

 - Compressive symptoms